PULSE: Accelerating Distributed Pointer-Traversals on Disaggregated Memory (Extended Version): Evaluation

-Across the three applications, \name and RPC observe similar trends: UPC, TC, and TSV require progressively more processing (\ie, increasing $\eta$), resulting in proportionately increased latency per request.
-In TSV, the latency increases (and the throughput decreases) as the window size grows, due to the longer pointer traversal (see Table~\ref{tab:workloads}).
-Interestingly, the Cache-based approach performs significantly better for TSV relative to UPC and TC due to better locality of access in time-series analysis on chronologically ordered data.
-However, its throughput remains significantly lower than both \name and RPC, since it is bottlenecked by the network stack, given its significantly larger number of remote memory accesses.

-\paragraphb{Single-node resource utilization} Fig.~\ref{fig:eval_perf_e2e_utilization} shows that RPC, RPC-W, Cache$+$RPC, and \name can utilize more than 90\% of the memory bandwidth across the applications while the Cache-based approach is bottlenecked at its network stack.
-In particular, since any access to data not in the cache results in remote memory accesses, the Cache-based approach observes high network bandwidth usage --- identical to its memory bandwidth.
-Although the NICs and the switch in our setup support 100 Gbps network bandwidth, the software overheads of page swapping (\eg, handling page faults, invalidations, \etc) prevent saturation of the network bandwidth.
-The other systems --- \name, RPC, RPC-W, and Cache$+$RPC --- can saturate available memory bandwidth (around $25$ GB/s) by offloading pointer traversals to the memory node, consuming only 0.92\% - 3.7\% of the available network bandwidth.
+Latency depends on the number of nodes traversed during a single request and the response size.
+WebService experiences the highest latency due to large $8$ KB responses and long traversal length per request.
+In BTrDB, the latency increases (and the throughput decreases) as the window size grows due to the longer pointer traversals (see Table~\ref{tab:workloads}).
+Interestingly, the Cache-based approach performs significantly better for BTrDB than WebService and WiredTiger due to the better data locality in time-series analysis of chronologically ordered data.
+However, its throughput remains significantly lower than both \name and RPC since it is bottlenecked by the swap system performance, which could not evict pages fast enough to bring in new data.
+This is verified in our analysis of resource utilization (deferred to Appendix for brevity); we find that RPC, RPC-ARM, Cache$+$RPC, and \name can utilize more than 90\% of the memory bandwidth across the applications, while the Cache-based approach observes less than $1$ Gbps network bandwidth.
+The other systems --- \name, RPC, RPC-ARM, and Cache$+$RPC --- can also saturate available memory bandwidth (around $25$ GB/s) by offloading pointer traversals to the memory node, consuming only 0.5\%--25\% of the available network bandwidth.

-\paragraphb{Distributed pointer-traversals} Figs.~\ref{fig:eval_perf_e2e_latency} and \ref{fig:eval_perf_e2e_throughput} show that employing multiple memory nodes introduces two major changes in performance trends: (1) the latency increases when the pointer traversal spans across multiple memory nodes, and (2) throughput increases with the number of nodes since the systems can exploit more CPUs or accelerators.
-UPC is an exception to the trend: since the hash table is partitioned across memory nodes based on primary keys, UPC does not trigger inter-node pointer traversal regardless of the number of memory nodes.
-As such, network bandwidth usage for UPC increases linearly with the number of memory nodes.
+\paragraphb{Distributed pointer traversals} Fig.~\ref{fig:eval_perf_e2e_latency} shows that employing multiple memory nodes introduces two major changes in performance trends: (i) the latency increases when the pointer traversal spans multiple memory nodes, and (ii) throughput increases with the number of nodes since the systems can exploit more CPUs or accelerators.
+WebService is an exception to the trend: since the hash table is partitioned across memory nodes based on primary keys, the linked list for a hash bucket resides in a single memory node.